aws/aws-auto-scaling-custom-resource/README.md

     "PolicyARN": "arn:aws:autoscaling:us-west-2:544955126770:scalingPolicy:ac852aff-b04f-427d-a80a-3e7ef31d492d:resource/custom-resource/https://example.execute-api.us-west-2.amazonaws.com/prod/scalableTargetDimensions/1-23456789:policyName/custom-tt-scaling-policy"
 }
 ```

-This creates two alarms: one for scaling out and one for scaling in.
-It also returns the Amazon Resource Name (ARN) of the policy that is registered with CloudWatch, which CloudWatch uses to invoke scaling whenever the metric is in breach.

 For more information about creating target tracking scaling policies, see [Target Tracking Scaling Policies](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-target-tracking.html) in the Application Auto Scaling documentation.